-Students will be placed in the L&C Student Resource Organization, which gives access to new student orientation information, Blackboard how-todocuments, and other campus resources.
+Students will be placed in the L&C Student Resource Organization, which gives access to new student orientation information, Blackboard how-to documents, and other campus resources.
 It also includes a discussion board with forums for asking questions and buying and selling textbooks.

-For all classes that use Blackboard - this includes fully online classes, web-blended classes (online classes with some on-campus meetings), and webenhanced classes (face-to-face classes that place materials in Blackboard) - you will find the following in the Student Network by logging in (blackboard.lc.edu):
+All classes that use Blackboard - this includes fully online classes, web-blended classes (online classes with some on-campus meetings), and web enhanced classes (face-to- face classes that place materials in Blackboard) - can be found by logging in (blackboard.lc.edu) and clicking on Courses.